Ankur3171/Ankur3171/README.md

 ## Hi there, I am Ankur 👋

-## I'm a Father, Tester, and Data Enthusiast!!
+## I'm a Father, Tester by blood, Data Enthusiast and Analyst by passion!!

 - 🔭 I’m currently working on BI iniatives...
 - 🌱 I’m currently learning AWS and Python...